On modular invariance of quantum affine $W$-algebras: Jacobi forms and modular invariance of for negative integer

 \section{Jacobi forms and modular invariance of $W^{min}_k(\mathfrak{g})$ for negative integer $k$}

-Formula (6) can be rewritten in terms of Jacobi forms of degree $n$ and rank $l$, wich are analytic functions in the domain Im$\tau>0$, $z\in\mathfrak{h}^f$, (see e.g. \cite{Kac90}, Chapter 13 for a theory of Jacobi forms):
+Formula (6) can be rewritten in terms of Jacobi forms of degree $n$ and rank $l$, which are analytic functions in the domain Im$\tau>0$, $z\in\mathfrak{h}^f$, (see e.g. \cite{Kac90}, Chapter 13 for a theory of Jacobi forms):

 where $\lambda\in\hat{P}^n$, the set of integral weights of level $n>0$ for $\hat{\mathfrak{g}}$, as follows:

 This motivates the introduction of the following functions:

 The last two equalities in (14) and (15) hold since